-The thematic point of the movie is the interesting games it plays with the idea of social relations--friendship, love.
+The thematic point of the movie is the interesting games it plays with the idea of social relations—friendship, love.
 The movie begins when Zuckerberg's girlfriend Erica (Rooney Mara) dumps him.
 She tells him girls will dislike him, not for being a nerd, but for being an asshole.
 And Zuckerberg, as portrayed in the movie, surely qualifies.
 (Whether the portrayal and the whole story are accurate is another matter.
 See the message boards on this movie at IMDb.com .)

 Throughout the movie, the relationships among the people developing Facebook take on the same ephemeral or weird quality as the relationships online.
 People say wrong or mean things.
-Zuckerberg, as portrayed in the movie, is a motormouth with a gift for--more, a delight in--saying the wrong, antagonizing, contemptuous thing.
+Zuckerberg, as portrayed in the movie, is a motormouth with a gift for—more a delight in—saying the wrong, antagonizing, contemptuous thing.
 But he is also presented as a brilliant computer nerd with 1600 SAT scores.

-It seemed to me perfectly clear when I saw the movie that Zuckerberg, again, as portrayed, was a classic case of Asperger's.
-I was planning to post a blog on it, but while I was fooling around with Halloween pranks, the web site Autisable made the same diagnosis .
+It seemed perfectly clear to me when I saw the movie that Zuckerberg, again, as portrayed, was a classic case of Asperger's.
+I was planning to post a blog on it, but while I was fooling around with Halloween pranks, the website Autisable made the same diagnosis .
 And maybe there are others out there.

 And is not the movie suggesting that our whole society, our "social network," is getting to be the same way?
 We have hundreds or even millions of "friends" on Facebook, but they are people whom we don't really know or have an authentic, tangible relationship with.
-Our iPads and iPhones and Blackberrys and all the other technological delights give us contacts with thousands of people.
-Thousands "hit" on this blog, for example, but with whom of you out there, do I have a real relationship?
+Our iPads and iPhones and Blackberrys and all the other technological delights give us contact with thousands of people.
+Thousands "hit" on this blog, for example, but with whom of you out there do I have a real relationship?
 And could I tolerate real relationships with thousands of people?

 We get reports all the time of children who resort to bullying because they have no social skills because they have been spending all their time online.
-(Look at this picture of the real Mark Zuckerberg.)
 When I was a teenager, the long telephone call was my lifeline to my pals.
 But now it's Twitter and the momentary.
 Doesn't that change relationships?
 I think it does.